weavedawg74/GIPHY-Search-Engine/README.md

 ### Future improvements:

 I haven't fully mastered creating a responsive website, but through using and better understanding Bootstrap I do feel that I'm much closer to fully understanding and embracing the "mobile first" concept of development.

+### Installation Instructions:

+1. Download the dist folder
+2. Extract all files
+3. Open the index.html file and begin using the project